 What We NEED!

-Click on this image to see how you can help the Visual Arts Programming in the Flint Community Schools with The Dreaming Zebra Foundation
+Click on this image to see how you can help Visual Arts Programming in the world, partner with The Dreaming Zebra Foundation today!

 The kids want to keep on sewing and not so much designing.
 I am just fine with that!
 Students will be creating their own "Ugly" type doll through incredible donations that we have received.
 Students will make a bigger stuffed critter and it should be a fun adventure!